I put my ribbon into a small white basket and thread it through the holes. It stays organized and is easy to access.

 By coville123 from Brockville, Ontario

 When I get balloons for my birthday or get Get Well Soon balloons, they eventually go flat.
 However, the ribbon attached to them is still good.
 I cut it off, cut a cardboard bobbin from an empty cereal box, then wrap the ribbon around it.
-I cut a small slit in the cardboard to hold the end of the ribbon.
-These pieces of ribbon are long enough to dress up small to medium sized gifts.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.